haganbt/PYLON-exporter/README.md

     }
 }
 ```
-In this instance, the filter is ***ONLY applied to the primary*** request, not the secondary requests.
-The first request
+In this instance, the ```filter``` parameter is ***ONLY applied to the primary*** request, not the secondary requests.
-would be made for the top 5 domains where the sentiment is positive.
-For each of the domains returned, a subsequent
+The first request would be made for the top 5 domains where the sentiment is positive.
+For each of the domains
-request is made for the gender.
-These ***secondary requests DO NOT include the filter*** for sentiment as it was only
+returned, a subsequent request is made for the gender.
+These ***secondary requests DO NOT include the filter*** for
-specified as part of the primary request.
+sentiment as it was only specified as part of the primary request.

 **Nested Filters - Secondary**

-Specifying a filter within a nested query results in the specified filter being appended to the automatically generated
+Specifying a ```filter``` within a nested query results in the specified filter being appended to the automatically
-filters using an ```AND`` operator.
+generated filters using an  ```AND`` operator.
 For example:

 ```json
 {